gianarb/gianarb.github.com/_drafts/reactive-planning-and-reconciliation-in-go.markdown

 summary: ""
 changefreq: daily
 ---
-Reading my recent blogposts you can spot my attempt to share what I learned and I am still studying around distributed system, control theory and provisioning.
+Reading my recent posts you can spot my attempt to share what I learned, and I am still studying around distributed system, control theory and provisioning.

 I wrote a quick introduction about why I think [reactive planning is a cloud